vasikarla-zz/integration-ds/README.md

 <div align="center">
-  <h1>raj-ds</h1>
+  <h1>integration-ds</h1>
 </div>

-> A design system for raj-ds UI components, built on [@design-systems/cli](https://github.com/intuit/design-systems-cli).
+> A design system for integration-ds UI components, built on [@design-systems/cli](https://github.com/intuit/design-systems-cli).

 ## 👍 Philosophy

-This is a design system intended for UI components currently being built or tested in raj-ds.
+This is a design system intended for UI components currently being built or tested in integration-ds.

 Included with this repo: